ozkankomu/ozkankomu/README.md

 👯 I’m looking to collaborate on IT with everyone.

-💬 Ask me about HTML, CSS, Git, JavaScripts, TypeScript, React.
+💬 Ask me about HTML, CSS, Scss, Git, JavaScripts, TypeScript, Reactjs, Nextjs, React Native.

 📫 How to reach me: ozkankomu35@gmail.com